New Theatre Oxford: History

-The present building dates from 1933 and was designed by Milburn Brothers with an art deco interior by T.P.
-Bennet and Sons.
-The colour scheme was originally in shades of deep brown with gilt friezes but in later years (circa 1980?) a multi-colour scheme was introduced, which did not reflect the original design.
+The present building dates from 1933, and was designed by the Milburn Brothers with an interior in Art Deco style by T. P. Bennett and Sons.
+The original colour scheme featured shades of deep brown with gilt friezes, but in later years (circa 1980), a multicoloured scheme was introduced.

-There has been a theatre on the corner of George Street for almost 170 years.
-The first theatre built in 1836 was known commonly as the 'Vic', and later as the 'Theatre Royale' after the company that played there.
-Forbidden to perform plays during the University terms, the lessee of the theatre resorted to presenting 'concerts' or music hall entertainments and by 1880 the theatre had become quite run down.
+A theatre has stood on the corner of George Street since 1836.
+The first, built that year, was commonly known as the "Vic" and then later as the "Theatre Royale", taking its name from the company that performed there.
+Barred from staging plays during university terms, its lessee turned instead to concerts and music-hall entertainments, and by 1880 the building had fallen into disrepair.

-At the instigation of members of both town and gown a company was formed to raise money for a theatre to be used by University and town players as well as by professionals.
-In February 1886 the Oxford University Dramatic Society opened the second New Theatre with 'Twelfth Night'.
-Designed by H.G.W.
-Drinkwater and with a 1000-seat capacity the second New Theatre was damaged by fire in 1892 and altered in 1908, when the seating capacity was increased to 1200.
+At the instigation of members of the local community and individuals associated with the University of Oxford, a company was formed to raise funds for a theatre that would be available to university and town players as well as professionals.
+In February 1886, the Oxford University Dramatic Society opened the second New Theatre with Shakespeare's Twelfth Night.
+It was designed by Harry Drinkwater, and had seating for about 1,000 spectators.
+The second New Theatre was damaged by a fire in 1892 and renovated in 1908, increasing its capacity to 1,200.

 Charles Dorrill started work in the box office when the first New Theatre opened in 1886.
-He became assistant manager and then, in 1908, became manager when the Dorrill family took over the venue.
-The Dorrills ran the theatre as a family business for the next sixty-four years.
-Charles Dorrill died suddenly in 1912 and his son, Stanley, who was working at Blackwells, the Oxford booksellers, was asked to take over at the age of 18.
-During his 47 years at the helm, he masterminded the rebuilding of the theatre as we know it today.
-In 1933, Stanley Dorrill was determined to build 'the most luxurious and comfortable house of entertainment in England' and commissioned a new building from the well known theatre architects William and T.R.
-Milburn of Sunderland.
-The Milburns co-operated on the art-deco interior with T.P Bennett and Sons (who had designed the Saville Theatre in London).
-The Milburns' extensive theatre oeuvre included the Sunderland Empire and London's Dominion Theatre.
+He advanced through the ranks to become assistant manager and, in 1908, he became the manager when the Dorrill family took over the venue.
+The Dorrills would run the theatre as a family business for the next 64 years.
+Charles Dorrill died suddenly in 1912.
+His son Stanley, who was working at Blackwell's, the Oxford booksellers, was asked to take over.
+Stanley was only 18 at the time, and his tenure would last 47 years.
+In 1933, Dorrill stated his intention to build "the most luxurious and comfortable house of entertainment in England" and commissioned a new building from theatre architects William and T. R. Milburn of Sunderland.
+The Milburns collaborated on an art deco interior with T. P. Bennett and Sons (who had designed the Saville Theatre in London).
+The Milburns' theatre oeuvre included the Sunderland Empire Theatre and London's Dominion Theatre.